InfoAffect: Affective Annotations of Infographics in Information Spread: Dataset Construction

 \subsubsection{Affective Result Fusion}

-To fully leverage the complementary strengths of different models, we integrated the results from the five models introduced in the beginning of Sect.~\ref{sec:affect-extraction} using the RRF algorithm~\cite{clarke2008novelty}.
-RRF algorithm is an effective fusion technique that requires no training and is independent of the initial scores.
-This fusion strategy has been widely demonstrated to perform robustly across multimodal and retrieval tasks, effectively balancing precision and recall while enhancing the stability and consistency of final affective predictions~\cite{zhuang2021ensemble,samuel2025mmmorrf}.
-The fusion process was explained in Fig.~\ref{fig:RRF}.
+To mitigate potential biases inherent in individual MLLM and fully leverage the complementary strengths of different models, we integrated the results from the five models introduced in the beginning of Sect.~\textit{Affect Table} using the RRF algorithm~\cite{clarke2008novelty}.
+RRF algorithm is an effective fusion technique that requires no training and does not depend on initial scores.
+This fusion strategy has been widely demonstrated to perform robustly across multimodal and retrieval tasks, effectively balancing precision and recall while enhancing the stability and consistency of final affective predictions~\cite{samuel2025mmmorrf}.
+The fusion process was explained in Figure~\ref{fig:RRF}.

 Supposed the output lists of five models are denoted as $M_1, M_2, M_3, M_4,$ and $M_5$.
 For each affect $A$, its ranking position within model $i$ is represented as $r_{i(A)}$, and the associated confidence score assigned by that model was denoted as $C_{i(A)}$.
 To consolidate the judgments of five models, a fused score for each affect was computed as follows: